Your Guide to Ramadan in Minneapolis

 Ramadan is the Islamic practice of fasting from dawn to sunset.
 A time for prayer and reflection, Minneapolis has various resources available to those observing this holy month.

 Minneapolis is home to a vibrant Somali community, one of the largest in the country, many of whom practice Islam.
 In addition to the Somali population, many others of different cultures and backgrounds practice the faith as well.
-After sunrise on Wednesday, May 16th, the greater Muslim community begins observing Ramadan, a month long holy event.
-Resources in Minneapolis include Islamic centers, mosques and restaurants holding prayer and iftar, the breaking of the fast.
+After sunrise on Tuesday, April 13th, the greater Muslim community begins observing Ramadan, a month long holy event.
+Resources in Minneapolis include mosques holding prayer, dine-in and takeout/delivery from halal restaurants, and donations and fundraisers for the local Muslim community.

 Islamic Centers and Mosques Holding Prayer